-Jyoti Rao Phule and Ramaswamy Naicker both were critical of the national movement as they thought that there were no differences between anti-colonialists and the colonialists.
-Phule thought that the upper-caste people who want to fight against the Britishers will want to rule once the Britishers leave.
-Phule was always against the upper caste people as he called them the 'outsiders.'
+Jyoti Rao Phule and Ramaswamy Naicker both were critical of the national movement, as they thought that there were no differences between anti-colonialists and colonialists.
+Phule thought that the upper-caste people who wanted to fight against the British would want to rule once the British left.
+Phule was always against the upper caste people, as he called them the 'outsiders.'

-Naicker was apart of Congress party and his experiences led him to believe that when a party who is fighting against Britishers is not free from the taint of casteism, how can any national movement lead to casteless society.
+Naicker was a part of the Congress party, and his experiences led him to believe that the party was not free from the taint of casteism.
+So, he was reluctant to take part in the anti-British national movement that was not concerned about creating a caste-less society.

-Their criticism helped to strengthen the national struggle where reformists started restructuring their thoughts to get rid of the differences between the upper caste and lower caste.
-The national struggle became the tool to eradicate caste differences, religious and gender inequality.
+Their criticism helped strengthen the national struggle.
+Reformists started restructuring their thoughts to get rid of the differences between the upper caste and lower caste.
+The national struggle became the tool to eradicate caste differences, and religious and gender inequality.